 It is a practice adopted by many people when cooking meats to help the meat retain more moisture and flavor and ensure that the meat doesn’t become overcooked (particularly important when you are cooking steak).

 All meat will lose moisture when it’s cooking; that’s a given and something we often try to prevent from happening too much.
-For example, wrapping a brisket when smoking helps prevent ‘the stall’ and ensure we don’t lose the delicious juices from inside the meat.
+For example, wrapping a brisket when smoking helps prevent The BBQ Stall and ensures we don’t lose the delicious juices from inside the meat.
 No one likes dry meat.
 In fact, in some cases where we’re worried meat might be dry, we inject marinade directly into it before cooking!

 Why would we go to all that trouble to make sure the meat we’ve cooked is moist and well flavored just to spoil it all and spill all those juices when it comes to serving it up?